-Included in the first and second quarters were unrealized losses on financial instruments of \$7.7 million and \$50.0 million, respectively.
-Included in the third and fourth quarters were unrealized gains on financial instruments of \$46.1 million and \$134.8 million, respectively.

-In 2018, the sum of quarterly diluted EPS amounts differs from the full year diluted EPS.
+- \ Included in the first and fourth quarters were unrealized losses on financial instruments of \$46.6 million and \$3.8 million, respectively.
+Included in the second and third quarters were unrealized gains on financial instruments of \$42.3 million and \$83.2 million, respectively.
+Included in the third and fourth quarters were impairment charges of \$22.2 million and \$616.2 million, respectively. - \\ In 2019, the sum of quarterly diluted EPS amounts differs from the full year diluted EPS.
 The difference primarily relates to the exclusion from the calculation of diluted EPS of unrealized gains on financial instruments in the third and fourth quarters, and anti-dilutive shares in the second quarter, both related to a warrant issued to a customer.

-Included in the first, second and third quarters were an unrealized loss on financial instruments of \$5.2 million, an unrealized gain on financial instruments of \$13.8 million and an unrealized loss on financial instruments of \$44.8 million, respectively.
-Included in the fourth quarter was an income tax benefit of \$130.0 million related to the U.S. Tax Cuts and Jobs Act (see Note 12) and an unrealized gain on financial instruments of \$23.7 million.

-In 2017, the sum of quarterly diluted EPS amounts differs from the full year diluted EPS.
-The difference primarily relates to the exclusion from the calculation of diluted EPS of unrealized gains on financial instruments in the second and fourth quarters, and anti-dilutive shares in the third quarter, both related to a warrant issued to a customer.
+- \\\ Included in the first and second quarters were unrealized losses on financial instruments of \$7.7 million and \$50.0 million, respectively.
+Included in the third and fourth quarters were unrealized gains on financial instruments of \$46.1 million and \$134.8 million, respectively. - \\\\ In 2018, the sum of quarterly diluted EPS amounts differs from the full year diluted EPS.
+The difference primarily relates to the exclusion from the calculation of diluted EPS of unrealized gains on financial instruments in the third and fourth quarters, and anti-dilutive shares in the third quarter, both related to a warrant issued to a customer.